 - Delivery costs are additional to the cost of the tags

-To obtain a licence to use the UPF Certification Trade Mark, complete and sign the application form, Schedule 3, which is available from the document titled Rules governing the use of the UPF Certification Trade Mark.
+To obtain a licence to use the Sun Protection Certification Trade Mark, complete and sign the application form, Schedule 3, which is available from the document titled Rules governing the use of the Sun Protection Certification Trade Mark.

 - Attach copies of ARPANSA UPF test reports, or a list of ARPANSA test report numbers, for all types and colours of materials you intend to label.
 The test reports should not be older than 12 months.